AkiPoh/OLD-calculator-PUBLIC/README.md

 - [x] Add section at bottom for link to GitHub repo
 - [x] Implement ability to enter floating point numbers

+### Dev Stage 4

+16.7.2024 -

+- [x] MINOR, Add ability to enter decimal point directly after math operator, ".1 + .2 = 0.3"
+- [x] DOCUMENTATION, Improve README.md by adding better project intro and adding feature list.
+- [x] MAJOR, Simplify connectButtons by not checking if number, making all buttons transmit strings as output to handleButtonPress
+- [X] MAJOR, Change things that are hard coded currently to be defined by const variables
+- [x] MINOR, Add 5 px top-padding to infoDisplay
+- [x] MINOR, Add div displayArea for infoDisplay and mainDisplay to be in, to not have 5px gap applied between them
+- [x] MINOR, change main content to be inside <main>

 ### Possible Future Features

+- [ ] Keyboard support
 - [ ] Implement ability to paste a number into calculator on desktop
     - Handle numbers made floating point by "," or "."
     - Handle negative numbers